-In 2015 the facility will go through a 6.8 million dollar expansion project, which includes conversion of old unused interior exercise space and constuction of a new state of the art medical unit.
+In 2015 the facility went go through a 6.8 million dollar expansion project, which included conversion of old unused interior exercise space and construction of a new state of the art medical unit.

 The Division continues to monitors gang membership and activities in the facility to ensure a safer working environment for staff and safer custodial environment for other inmates.

 Regular discharge planning meetings are conducted with Mental Health, BOCES, Jail Medical and Council of Churches staff to assist released inmates to successfully assimilate back into the law-abiding community.

 The facility uses double celling, to eliminate the need to board out inmates and maintain state-ready and federal inmate revenues.
 The use of double bunking resulted in significant cost savings for taxpayers since its inception in 1999.

 The Division cooperates with the Broome County Health Dept. to provide screening and treatment to jail inmates for sexually transmitted and contagious diseases in order to protect the public upon the inmate's release.
 This program provides for a successful transition back into the community and ensures follow up by a community service provider.